 Texas tenants have rights under the state’s landlord-tenant law.
 To begin with, you cannot simply force them to move out; you must have a legal reason, such as if they violated the terms of the lease.

-Constructive eviction is illegal and a tenant can then break the lease and not pay the remaining rent.
+Constructive eviction is illegal and a tenant can then break your lease and not pay the remaining rent.

 Legal Reasons to Break a Lease in Texas